 Want to help out?
 We need volunteers for the event.
 If you or your organization is interested in volunteering email us at info@explorelakeguntersville.com

-The 2023 Guntersville Lake HydroFest will be one you don’t want to miss!
-We will have several classes of boats competing this year including H1 Unlimiteds, Grand Prix Americas and Pro Lites 5 Litres.
-The Miss U.S. U-36 will even be making an appearance on Lake Guntersville.
+The 2024 Guntersville Lake HydroFest will be one you don’t want to miss!
+We will have several classes of boats competing this year including H1 Unlimited, Grand Prix America, Pro Lites 5 Litre, Marathon Stock Outboards and vintage class including the Miss U.S. U-36.
 Follow Guntersville Lake HydroFest on Facebook, Instagram and Twitter to see more information on this year’s race!

 *Active Duty Military with valid military ID get in free